vsevex/whixp/README.md

 ## Contributing to Whixp

-We welcome and appreciate contributions from the community to enhance the `Whixp`.
+I do welcome and appreciate contributions from the community to enhance the `Whixp`.
 If you have any improvements, bug fixes, or new features to contribute, you can do so by creating a pull request.

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license_link]: https://opensource.org/licenses/MIT